kefiijrw/Round-Corners-Customization-for-Illustrator/README.md

 ## Script features

-— Displaying the corner curvature profile for a better understanding of its shape:
+— Displaying the corner curvature profile (can be disabled) for a better understanding of its shape:

 ![2000 copy](https://user-images.githubusercontent.com/8041203/194973297-a08809bd-ad28-43dd-889d-b8a290c8583c.gif)